Arbor Realty Trust Inc. (ABR) Stock Could Soon Reward Patient Investors

-Arbor Realty Trust Inc. (NYSE: ABR) is -31.60% lower on its value in year-to-date trading and has touched a low of $11.16 and a high of $20.74 in the current 52-week trading range.
+Arbor Realty Trust Inc. (NYSE: ABR) is -32.86% lower on its value in year-to-date trading and has touched a low of $11.16 and a high of $20.74 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ABR stock was last observed hovering at around $12.33 in the last trading session, with the day’s gains setting it 0.2%.
+The ABR stock was last observed hovering at around $12.21 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $16.50 for the next 12 months.
+It is also 38.5% off the consensus price target high of $20.00 offered by 5 analysts, but current levels are 15.17% higher than the price target low of $14.50 for the same period.

 Top 5 Cheap Stocks to Own Right Now